ma-ha/Azure-Alert-Webhook-to-Redmine/README.md

 # AzureAlert-Webhook-to-Redmine
-Webhook for Azure alerts to create issue in Redmine automatically.
+Webhook for Microsoft Azure alerts to create issue (bug) in Redmine automatically.

 ## Installation
 On the the (Redmine) server (Azure VM):

 1. Create a `/var/www/html/alert` folder
-2. Copy the index.php into the new folder
+2. Copy the alert/index.php into the new folder
+3. Configure the `$redmineURL`to your needs
-3. Configure Azure alert webhook to `http://<server-name or IP>/alert/`
+4. Configure Azure alert webhook to `http://<redmine-server-name or IP>/alert/`

+I recommend to configure a DNS name in Azure for the Redmine server endpoint, so you don't need a static IP.

 Test it with _curl_ or _REST easy_ :